NextronSystems/thor-manual/usage/scan.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 By default, the surface scan (DeepDive) applies all YARA rules in "./custom-signatures" folder.
-In this example all output files are written to a network share.
+In this example, all output files are written to a network share.

 .. code-block:: doscon